mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 } yield xa
 ```

-In the vast majority of the article examples, we will directly use the `Transactor` coming from the JDBC driver manager.
+In most of the article examples, we will directly use the `Transactor` coming from the JDBC driver manager.
 Instead, we will focus on using the `Resource` type to manage the connection pool in the last part.

 ## 3. Querying the Database